BroukPytlik/generatedata-import/README.md

 generatedata-import
 ===================

-My quick'n dirty solution for importing mysql databases into generatedata.
+My quick'n dirty solution for importing mysql databases into Generatedata (https://github.com/benkeen/generatedata).
 Currently it makes all columns numeric, with autoincrement on PK.
 It is really a quickly done thing for my personal usage, but it can be helpful for someone else too.

 This script converts a MySQL database structure into INSERT queries, ready to be inserted to Generatedata database.
 The SQL is put on stdout.